Stock market today: Stocks drift, banks steady ahead of Fed

 That’s why much attention has been on what companies say about upcoming trends.

-Several reports have recently shown weakening trends across the U.S. economy, and more updates will arrive later in the morning about the health of services industries.
+Reports on Wednesday, though, offered some potentially encouraging data on the U.S. economy.
+Growth in U.S. services industries accelerated last month by a bit more than expected, according to the Institute for Supply Management.

-A report earlier Wednesday morning suggested the job market may be in better shape than expected.
-ADP said hiring among private employers accelerated much more than economists forecast last month.
+A separate report also suggested the job market may be in better shape than expected.
+ADP said hiring among private employers accelerated much more last month than forecast.
 It could raise expectations for the federal government’s more comprehensive report on hiring, which will arrive Friday.

-The job market has been one of the strongest pillars supporting the economy recently, though some mixed data has arrived recently to suggest it may be softening.
+The job market has been one of the strongest pillars supporting the economy recently, though some mixed data recently has suggested it may be softening.
 On one hand, the Fed sees that as helpful in bringing inflation closer to its goal of 2%.
 On the other, though, a drop-off would sharply raise the risk of a recession.

 AP Business Writers Elaine Kurtenbach and Matt Ott contributed.